z/OS Resources Table

 • Navigation actions are the same across all views.
 They can be used to navigate through the table's history or to return to the Profiles view.

 • Toolbar actions are unique to specific views.
-For example, the Create Data Set button is only available when viewing data sets.
-Hovering a toolbar action button will display popover text describing what the button does.
+For example, the Create Data Set button is only available when you view data sets.
+Hover over a toolbar action button to display popover text that describes what the button does.

 • Overflow menu actions are available only in select views.
-Selecting an overflow menu action will perform the action for the selected resource.
+Select an overflow menu action to perform actions on the selected resource.
 An overflow menu can be opened by clicking the three dots on the right side of a row.
-These dots appear on row hover, and will not appear on rows that do not use overflow actions.
+These dots appear on row hover and do not appear on rows that do not use overflow actions.

-• The input area is a special field available while viewing jobs, UNIX files, or data sets that enables users to quickly change the active filter pattern and display an updated list of resources matching that pattern.
+• The input area is a special field available when you view jobs, UNIX files, or data sets that enables users to quickly change the active filter pattern and display an updated list of resources that match the pattern.

 The last available kind of actions are batch actions.